© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Rhos-Gwawr cairn cemetery is a scheduled monument protected by Cadw under reference GM404.
 View the official record →

-Rhos-Gwawr cairn cemetery is a prehistoric funerary monument located in Wales, comprising a cluster of round cairns dating to the Bronze Age.
+Rhos-Gwawr cairn cemetery is a Neolithic or Bronze Age funerary monument located in Wales, comprising multiple round cairns of archaeological significance.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM404.

 Rhos-Gwawr cairn cemetery dates from the prehistoric period, and is classified as a round cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Rhos-Gwawr cairn cemetery is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM404.